Health Department

 Am I eligible to participate in the Public Health Youth Ambassador Program?

-• Must currently have and maintain a GPA of 2.5 or higher in core classes (GPA does not have to be cumulative)
+• Students must currently have and maintain a GPA of 2.5 or higher in core classes (GPA does not have to be cumulative)

-• A student who represents community members most impacted by poor health outcomes
+• Students who represent community members most impacted by poor health outcomes

 What high schools are participating in the Public Health Youth Ambassador Program?